mesosphere/dcos-docs-site/pages/services/kafka-zookeeper/2.6.0-3.4.14/security/index.md

 ### Kerberos Authentication

-Kerberos authentication relies on a central authority to verify that {{ model.techShortName }} clients are who they say they are.
+Kerberos authentication relies on a central authority to verify the identity of {{ model.techShortName }} clients.
 DC/OS {{ model.techName }} integrates with your existing Kerberos infrastructure to verify the identity of clients.

 #### Prerequisites
 - The hostname and port of a KDC reachable from your DC/OS cluster